EnterpriseDB/repmgr/doc/upgrading-from-repmgr3.md

 The upgrade process consists of two steps:

     1) converting the repmgr.conf configuration files
-    2) upgrading the repmgr schema.
+    2) upgrading the repmgr schema

-Scripts are provided to assist both with converting repmgr.conf and upgrading the schema.
+A script is provided to assist with converting `repmgr.conf`.

+The schema upgrade (which converts the `repmgr` metadata into a packaged PostgreSQL extension) is normally carried out automatically when the `repmgr` extension is created.

 Converting repmgr.conf configuration files
 ------------------------------------------